CaptainCoderOrg/AdventureQuest-Unity-2021/pages/02-DiceAnalyzer/06-DicePool.md

 # 02. Properties of a DicePool

-Just as we did with the `DiceGroup`, start by thinking about the properties that will define a `DicePool`.
+Just as you did with the `DiceGroup`, start by thinking about the properties that will define a `DicePool`.

 Think about the following questions, then expand the section below.